Team3128/team3128.github.io/members/index.md

 Applications will be released after Narweek.
 Once applications are out, to become a part of our team, just follow the steps below:

 1. Apply to the team through the form (opened on **September 17th**) and review the team [handbook](https://docs.google.com/document/d/1YPFrCkluBmejvq6EDalflJT9G8ow6i4Uo-uvoRCSLjY/edit).
 Please use an email you check often for your application.
-All applications are due **September 24th, 11:59 PM**
+All applications are due **September 21th, 11:59 PM**
 2. After applications have closed, our leaders will review them, and you will be notified of your acceptance status via email on **September 27th**.
 3. Once you have been accepted, you will receive an email with everything you must complete before you can be added to the team roster.
-You will have **7 calendar days** to complete everything, or else we will assume that you are no longer interested and give your spot to the next candidate.
+You will have until **October 1st** to complete everything, or else we will assume that you are no longer interested and give your spot to the next candidate.